ShaoyuChen0728/p8130_hw3_shaoyuchen/p8130_hw3_shaoyuchen.md

 Problem 3b

-Conduct a one-sided hypothesis test at the 𝛼 = 0.1 level.
+Conduct a one-sided hypothesis test at the a = 0.1 level.
 In this test, we want to see if the true proportion is indeed less than the claimed 20%.
 What can we conclude about the CDC’s claim?